-- From this week, the Kelvin Building is open again for lab-based research.
-However, access is strictly limited and all work must be coordinated, planned well in advance and authorized by the relevant Research Group Leader (RGL) or their designate.
-In other wordsyou cannot simply decide by yourself to turn up in the Kelvin Building and begin lab working again.
+- Access for lab-based research is strictly limited and must be coordinated, planned well in advance and authorized by the relevant Research Group Leader (RGL) or their designate.
+Approved access must be logged in the Kelvin Building calendar by 4pm on Thursday of the week before.

 - Any research work that does not require access to labs should continue to be done from home.

-- If you are in have been shielding or have an underlying health issue, you should discuss your with your RGL any plan to resume work in the Kelvin Building, taking into account the relevant medical advice.
-(More information can be found e.g. at https://www.gov.scot/publications/covid-shielding/).
+- If you are or have been shielding or have an underlying health issue and plan to resume work in the Kelvin Building, you should discuss this with your RGL, taking into account the relevant medical advice (for more info see: https://www.gov.scot/publications/covid-shielding/).